 With the advent of existing VMsafe products from Altor Networks, Reflex Systems, and ones on the horizon from Trend Micro and others in the security space, all administrators should have a clear understanding of how they work under the covers.
 Where does VMsafe appear within the stack?
 Is VMsafe on the incoming physical NICs, within the vSwitch, portgroups, or before or after the vNIC?
 Can we expect the other aspects of VMsafe to be the same?
 While I was discussing VMsafe with the vendors, VMware was also going around and talking to all the VMsafe vendors for VMware TV shots.

-Overall VMworld 2009 displayed a coming of age; an ecosystem maturity for all vendors, this was evident to all within the category of business continuity and disaster recovery, specifically the many forms of backup creation.
-Veeam, Vizioncore, and PhD Virtual all showed their latest released products as well as demoing future products that will integrate with VMware vSphere at a much deeper levels than previously available, a’la the VMware vStorage API.
-All vendors talked about expanding their product support into both Microsoft Hyper-V and Citrix XenServer.
-This space has become so important that even the traditional backup vendors such as Symantec (BackupExec)and HP (DataProtector) are getting into the act.
-This demostrates a market matruity in the ecosystem not seen at last years VMworld.
-Continue reading Disaster Recovery Maturity shown at VMworld 2009
+Veeam, Vizioncore, and PhD Virtual all showed there latest released products as well as the future products that integrate with VMware vSphere at much deeper levels that previously available, ala the VMware vStorage API.
+Talk was also about expanding their products into Microsoft Hyper-V as well as Citrix XenServer.
+This space has become so important that even the traditional backup vendors such as Symantec (BackupExec) as well as HP (DataProtector) are getting into the act.
+This shows ecosystem as well as market maturity not seen at last years VMworld.